sjsivert/sjsivert/README.md

 ## Working with the apps and packages

-It's recommended to open the apps and packages in separate editor windows.
+**It's recommended to open the apps and packages in separate editor windows**.
 For example if you are going to work on the next site found in `/apps/next-website`, you should open this folder in a separate editor window.
 This will make debugging possible and it's probably easier to keep track of files.

 ## Useful Links